Traditional Chinese medicine: Indonesia

 All traditional medicines, including TCM, are regulated by Indonesian Minister of Health Regulation of 2013 on traditional medicine.
 Traditional medicine license (Surat Izin Pengobatan Tradisional – SIPT) is granted to the practitioners whose methods are recognized as safe and may benefit health.
 The TCM clinics are registered but there is no explicit regulation for it.
 The only TCM method which is accepted by medical logic and is empirically proofed is acupuncture.
 The acupuncturists can get SIPT and participate in health care facilities.

 Japan

+Kampo or Kanpō medicine (漢方医学, Kanpō igaku), often known simply as Kanpō (漢方; Japanese medicine) literally means "method from the Han period of Chinese history, but took on specific Japanese characteristics during the Edo period of Japanese history after 1600.
+One authority writes that Kampo medicine is not the same as modern traditional Chinese medicine (TCM).
+Japanese Kampo favors diagnostic methods that directly relate the symptoms to the therapy, rather than speculative concepts of traditional philosophy, such as Yin and Yang and the theory of the five elements.

+Under modern Japanese medical law, it is possible for doctors to perform acupuncture and massage, but because there is a separate law regarding acupuncture and massage, these treatments are mainly performed by massage therapists, acupuncturists, and moxibustion practitioners.